Trip Highlights of Mera Peak Climbing

 Food and lodging are vital things one needs to consider before trekking any place.
 There are different teahouses and hotels on the way to Mera Peak Climbing.
 As you gain altitude, the facilities and the varieties of food and housing start to decrease.
 You might not get a room in a hotel for accommodation.
 So you will always carry a tent, foam mattress, and toiletries.

 For food, you will get typical Nepali food and drink.
-And also, the price of food and accommodation is very high because of less variety.
+Also, food and accommodation prices are very high because of the low variety.
 And if you trek during peak seasons like spring and autumn, you might need help finding hotel rooms.
 But suppose you hike during a non-peak season like monsoon and winter.
 You will quickly get rooms and discounts sometimes.

 During this trek, you will sleep in everything from forests to meadows to high snowy camps.
-You need to accede to the situation.
+You need to adapt to the situation.
 You can choose the season to trek to Mera Peak according to your choice.
-Yet, April and May are the best times to walk to Mera Peak climbing.
+Yet, April and May are the best times to walk to Mera Peak and climb.
 If you like winter, you can trek during the winter season.

 If you love any other season, you can hike according to that.
 But for touring to Mera, we prefer peak climbing in dry seasons.
-There is a different problem that you might face during the trek.
+There are different problems that you might face during the trek.
 One of the common problems you might face during the Mera peak climbing is the duration of your trip.
 It depends on the route you choose for the climb.

 Mera Peak climbing equipment, packing list